hydraulic-institute/edb/readme.md

 ## Formulas / Equations
 All pages can contain blocks for equations, which are entered in LaTeX and automatically typset when the EDB is built.
 All equations are block elements - meaning the occupy their own vertical real estate on the screen.

 LaTex formulas are supported via a *custom extension* to markdown syntax.
-The include LaTex equation, the LaTex line must have a `=+=` on the line preceding and after it.
+To include LaTex equations, the LaTex line must have a `=+=` on the line preceding and after it.
 The actual LaTex text must have `$$` at the beginning and end of the line as well.

 For example:
 ```